 In Virginia, the Blue Ridge Parkway takes motorists high into the Appalachian Mountains, and three major interstates offer a more direct route through the commonwealth.
-Read on to find about the worst Virginia cities to drive in and what the states requires in car insurance and road safety.
+Read on to find about the worst Virginia cities to drive in and what the state requires in car insurance and road safety.

 Virginia Vehicle Insurance Requirements